 Unhedged — Unhedged currency return assumptions are formulated based on forward-looking estimates of real carry returns, normalization of real exchange rates, and an adjustment for productivity growth.

-Period — Intermediate capital market assumptions are based on a period of approximately 10 years.
+Period — Strategic capital market assumptions reflect a long-term time period of 30 – 40 years.
 If we developed expectations for different time periods, results shown would differ, perhaps significantly.
-Additionally, assumed annualized performance and results shown do not represent assumed performance for shorter periods (such as the one-year period) within the 10-year period, nor do they reflect our views of what we think may happen in other time periods besides the 10-year period.
-The annualized return represents our cumulative 10-year performance expectations annualized.
+Additionally, assumed annualized performance and results shown do not represent assumed performance for shorter periods (such as the one-year period) within the 30 – 40 year period, nor do they reflect our views of what we think may happen in other time periods besides the 30 – 40 year period.
+The annualized return represents our cumulative 30 – 40 year performance expectations annualized.
 The assumed returns shown do not reflect the potential for fluctuations and periods of negative performance.